vgeshel/appengine-clj/README.markdown

 Transaction and retry support based on AppEngine semantics (see [DatastoreService low-level API for details](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/datastore/DatastoreService.html)).

-<code>dotransaction</code> executes its body in a transaction.
-In case of a DatastoreFailureException or a ConcurrentModificationException dotransaction automatically retries the transaction *transaction-retries* times.
+<code>(dotransaction ...)</code> executes its body in a transaction.
+In case of a DatastoreFailureException or a ConcurrentModificationException, the body's execution is retried *transaction-retries* times.
 Beware that if the retry-count is reached and an exception is thrown within the body of the transaction, the transaction is thrown out of the <code>(dotransaction...)</code>.

+The transaction functionality works with both appengine.datastore.core and appengine.datastore.entities.

 Examples:

-<pre><code>
-;; Either creates both entities or none if too many datastore exceptions).
+<pre><code>;; Either creates both entities or neither if too many datastore exceptions.
-;; returns the second entity, as expected.
+;; Returns the second entity, as expected.
 (dotransaction
   (let [parent (ds/create-entity {:kind "Person" :name "jane"})]
     (ds/create-entity {:kind "Person" :name "bob"